What is Spaced Repetition?

 Main Features

 - Mark Records for Review Select records you want to remember and click "Mark for review".
 A brain icon (🧠) appears and 4 review sessions are automatically scheduled.
+A "Learn more" link next to the button opens this guide page.
+The tooltip reads "Schedule spaced repetition reminders (next day, 1 week, 1 month) based on the forgetting curve".

 - Review Notifications When reviews are due, a banner notification appears at app startup.
 Simply click "Review now" to open the review panel.